Many are familiar with Yellowstone’s landmarks, but what about Yosemite landmarks in California? There are a LOT worth seeing…

 - 7 Thank you Susie!

-- 8 Mike and Jennifer’s 7-Day RV Adventure Guide of Southern Utah
+- 8 Mike and Jennifer’s Southern Utah RV Adventure Guide

 There is a reason over 4 million people visit Yosemite National Park every year.
 It’s because there are so many incredible landmarks to take in!